 Before patients begin interacting with the animal, we will provide education regarding the specific type of animal and the best way to approach the animal.
 For example, the animal’s body language and behaviors will be explained, so the patient knows what to expect.
 Additionally, patients will learn which parts of the animal they can touch and which parts they should avoid.

 Common animals that participate in animal-assisted activity programs may include:

 Incorporating animal-assisted activities for substance use treatment may have a number of benefits for some people when used in combination with evidence-based therapies.
 Animal-assisted activities may help reduce a person’s anxiety surrounding treatment.
 Many people struggle with the thought of long-term sobriety and may experience anxiety during treatment as a result.
 Incorporating animal activities into a treatment program may help ease a person’s tension and promote a person’s willingness to participate in treatment.

 Additionally, animal-assisted activities may support addiction treatment by providing the opportunity to use touch to help reduce distress and anxiety.
 Staff members are generally unable to touch patients physically, but physical touch has provided reassurance and support, especially in a treatment environment.
 Touching animals physically may help ease anxiety and promote feelings of closeness and safety.

 Animal-assisted activities may provide support in other areas of recovery as well.
 For some people, this form of treatment may be shown to boost confidence and improve a person’s overall mood during treatment.
 This may increase the likelihood of a patient successfully completing a treatment program.

 Are Animal-Assisted Activities Right for You?

-Animal-assisted activities may be an effective part of treatment for a wide variety of mental health conditions and substance use disorders when combined with evidence-based modalities, but it is not suited for everyone.
+When combined with evidence-based modalities, animal-assisted activities may be an effective part of treatment for a wide variety of mental health conditions and substance use disorders.
+However, it is not suited for everyone.